 Shirin Emami is the Executive Deputy Superintendent of Banks at the New York State Department of Financial Services.
 As such, she oversees four divisions of Banking within the Department: Community and Regional Banks; Foreign and Wholesale Banks; Licensed Financial Services, and Mortgage Banking.
 The four divisions of Banking are responsible for the supervision and regulation of New York chartered and licensed financial institutions, including regional and community banks, wholesale banks, savings banks, credit unions, branches and agencies of foreign banks, foreign bank representative offices, budget planners, check cashers, licensed lenders, money transmitters, premium finance companies sales finance companies, and non-depository institutions and individuals engaged in mortgage loan origination and mortgage loan servicing activities in New York.

 Prior to her current position, she was the General Counsel-Banking at the New York State Department of Financial Services.
 Prior to joining the Department, she was Director and Associate General Counsel at Barclays Investment Bank; Director and Counsel at WestLB AG in New York; Vice President and Counsel at J.P.
 Morgan; Deputy Counsel at the Bank of Tokyo Trust Company in New York; and associate at the law firm of Shearman & Sterling in New York.
 The Executive Deputy Superintendent graduated from Cambridge University Law School and Columbia University Law School.
+She resides in Kings County.

 Beth R. Finkel, State Director AARP New York